Property taxes are generated based on the value of properties. Property assessment is the process of determining a fair value for your property.

 Determining Property Value

 There are different approaches to determining market value depending on the type of property being assessed.
-The City of Prince Albert uses three different approaches for Commercial/Industrial, Residential and Multi-Residential properties.
+The City of Prince Albert uses three different approaches for Commercial/Industrial, Residential and Multi-Unit Residential properties.

 Commercial/Industrial Property – The Cost Approach |